Microsoft SharePoint StyleBook

 Click Target Instances and select the NetScaler instance on which to deploy this SharePoint configuration.
 Click Create to create the configuration and deploy the configuration on the selected NetScaler instance.

-You can also click the refresh icon to add recently discovered NetScaler instances in NetScaler ADM to the available list of instances in this window.
+You can also click the refresh icon to add recently discovered NetScaler instances in NetScaler Console to the available list of instances in this window.

-Citrix recommends that before executing the actual configuration, you select Dry Run to check the configuration objects that will be created on the target instance.
+Citrix recommends that before running the actual configuration, you select Dry Run to check the configuration objects that will be created on the target instance.

 When the configuration is created and successfully deployed, the SharePoint StyleBook creates one content switching virtual server and 12 load balancing virtual servers.
 It also creates policies and service groups and binds them to the load balancing virtual servers.
 Which policies are created depends on the features selected in the StyleBook during creation of the configuration pack.

-After the configuration pack is created on NetScaler ADM, you can view all the objects created on the NetScaler instance for the SharePoint StyleBook.
+After the configuration pack is created on NetScaler Console, you can view all the objects created on the NetScaler instance for the SharePoint StyleBook.
 Navigate to Applications > Administration > Configuration, and click View Objects Created.
-The following figure shows some of the created objects, with the IP addresses specified in the example shown in “Deploying SharePoint StyleBook Configurations from NetScaler ADM.”
+The following figure shows some of the created objects, with the IP addresses specified in the example shown in “Deploying SharePoint StyleBook Configurations from NetScaler Console.”